decentraland/sdk7-utils/README.md

 Use `utils.triggers.addTrigger` to add a trigger area to an entity.
 It has the following arguments:

 - `entity`: Trigger's owner entity.
 Trigger area's coordinates depend on `entity`'s Transform component.
-- `layerMask`: A bit mask which specificies layers to which this trigger belongs to.
-A set bit on N-th position indicates that a trigger belongs to layer N. For example, to specify a trigger belonging to both layers 1 and 3, set `layerMask` to `1 | (1 << 2)`.
+- `layerMask`: Specificies layers to which this trigger belongs to.
+The library provides eight layers: `utils.LAYER_1`, ... `utils.LAYER_8`.
+If an entity is supposed to belong to multiple layers, for example layer 1 and layer 3, set `layerMask` to a combination of layer constants separated by `|` (bitwise OR): `utils.LAYER_1 | utils.LAYER_3`.
+If an entity is supposed to belong to all 8 layers, set `layerMask` to `utils.ALL_LAYERS`.
+Default value of `layerMask` is `utils.NO_LAYERS`, i.e. an entity does not belong to any layer and won't be able to trigger other entities (it still can be triggered by others, see `triggeredByMask` below).
-- `triggeredByMask`: A bit mask which constraints trigger's reactions to intersection with other triggers.
-If set to zero, a trigger will react to all other triggers.
-Otherwise, an intersection will be reported if and only if bitwise AND operation between this trigger's `triggeredByMask` and other trigger's `layerMask` is not zero.
-A set bit on N-th position indicates that this trigger reacts to triggers that belong to layer N.
+- `triggeredByMask`: Specifies layers which can trigger an entity.
+For example, if an entity is supposed to be triggered by entities that belong to either or both layer 2 and layer 4, set `triggeredByMask` to `utils.LAYER_2 | utils.LAYER_4`.
+Default value of `triggeredByMask` is `utils.NO_LAYERS`, i.e. an entity won't be triggered by other entities at all.
+When set to `utils.ALL_LAYERS` an entity will be triggered by all entities that belong to at least one layer.
 - `areas`: An array of shapes (either boxes or spheres) which describes trigger area.
 A box is indicated by the object `{type: 'box', position?: Vector3, scale?: Vector3}`, and a sphere by the object `{type: 'sphere', position?: Vector3, radius?: number}`. `position`, `scale` and `radius` fields are optional and default to `{x: 0, y: 0, z: 0}`, `{x: 1, y: 1, z: 1}` and `1` respectively.
 Please note that box's or sphere's coordinates are relative to `entity`'s Transform.
 Additionally, box areas always stay axis-aligned, disregarding `entity`'s rotation.
 - `onEnterCallback`: This function will be called when a trigger's area intersects with an area of another, layer-compatible trigger.
 It will receive an entity which owns intersecting trigger as a single argument.
 - `onExitCallback`: This function will be called when a trigger's area no longer intersects with an area of another trigger.
 It will receive an entity which owns formerly intersecting trigger as a single argument.
 - `debugColor`: Defines a color of trigger area's shapes when debug visualization is active: call `utils.triggers.enableDebugDraw(true)` to enable it.

 The following example creates a trigger that changes its position randomly when triggered by the player.
-Please note that the library automatically creates a trigger area for the player entity: it's a box closely matching avatar's shape.
+Please note that the library automatically creates a trigger area for the player entity: it's a box closely matching avatar's shape with `layerMask` set to `utils.LAYER_1` and `triggeredByMask` set to `utils.NO_LAYERS`.

 ```ts
 export * from "@dcl/sdk"